Always Free, Always Amazing

 National and Affiliate Podcasts

 1A is home to the national conversation.
-Joshua Johnson hosts with great guests and frames the best debate in ways to make you think, share and engage.
+1A brings on great guests and frames the best debate in ways that make you think, share and engage.

 Every weekday, All Things Considered hosts Robert Siegel, Audie Cornish, Ari Shapiro, and Kelly McEvers present the program's trademark mix of news, interviews, commentaries, reviews, and offbeat features.
 Michel Martin hosts on the weekends.